 HUMANS AND A CHANGING PLANET

-Floods in the Czech Republic, Pakistan, Cambodia, the growing strength of typhoons in the Philippines.
-Long-term droughts in Ethiopia, Angola, Zambia, Afghanistan, and Mali.
-Extreme winters in Mongolia.
+Climate change has given us floods in the Czech Republic, Pakistan, and Cambodia; the growing strength of typhoons in the Philippines; long-term droughts in Ethiopia, Angola, Zambia, Afghanistan, and Mali; and extreme winters in Mongolia.

-For more than a decade, People in Need has been helping at-risk communities around the world cope with the effects of climate change and adapt to a changing planet.
-Our goal is to make our planet a better place not only for ourselves, but for the nearly 10 billion people who will be sharing it in 2050.
-You can help with us.
+For more than a decade, People in Need has been helping at-risk communities around the world to cope with the effects of climate change and to adapt to a changing planet.
+Our goal is to make our planet a better place to live, not only for ourselves, but for the nearly 10 billion people who will share it in 2050.
+You can help us achieve this goal.

-The main cause of climate change is the emission of carbon dioxide (CO2), one of the primary greenhouse gases.
-Combustion of fossil fuels has increased the concentration of CO2 in the atmosphere by more than 45 percent since the beginning of the Industrial Revolution.
+The leading cause of climate change is the manmade emission of carbon dioxide (CO2)s.
+The combustion of fossil fuels has increased the concentration of CO2 in the atmosphere by more than 45 percent since the beginning of the Industrial Revolution.
 The planetary boundary for the concentration of CO2 in the atmosphere is 350 ppm (parts per million).
-In the year 2020, this concentration already exceeded 400 ppm.Source: Independent initiative CO2 Earth
+In the year 2020, this concentration has already exceeded 400 ppm.Source: Independent initiative CO2 Earth

-Our planet is on the verge of a sixth mass extinction.
+As a result of climate change, our planet is on the verge of a sixth mass extinction.
 According to the United Nations Intergovernmental Panel on Biodiversity and Ecosystem Services, the rate of species loss is estimated to be 100 times higher than in the past 10 million years.
-Out of Earth’s estimated eight million species, more than one million are at risk of extinction.
-The list of species under threat includes 40 percent of amphibians, almost 33 percent of reef-forming corals, and more than a third of all marine mammals, among others.Source: The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)
+Of Earth’s estimated eight million species, more than one million face extinction.
+The list of species under threat includes 40 percent of amphibians, almost 33 percent of reef-forming corals, and more than a third of all marine mammals.Source: The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)

-The stratospheric ozone layer of the atmosphere is a layer of gas that filters the sun’s ultraviolet (UV) radiation.
-As this layer gets thinner, the earth becomes exposed to a higher level of radiation, which increases the risk of skin cancer and damages terrestrial and marine ecosystems.
-The planetary boundary for ozone depletion is set at 276 Dobson Units, a measure of ozone layer density.
-At the moment, its thickness is about 283 units, compared to the pre-industrial era, when it measured 290 units.
-The ozone layer was significantly damaged at the end of the 20th century by Freon gas, leading to the Montreal Protocol of 1986, which was created to stop the production of ozone-depleting substances.
-The ozone layer is expected to make a full recovery by 2060.Source: NASA Ozone Watch
+The Ozone layer of the atmosphere is a layer of gas that filters the Sun’s ultraviolet (UV) radiation.
+As this layer becomes thinner, the earth is exposed to higher levels of radiation, which increase the risk of skin cancer and damage terrestrial and marine ecosystems.
+The planetary boundary for ozone depletion is set at 276 Dobson Units—a measure of the Ozone layer’s density.
+At present, its thickness is about 283 units, compared to the pre-industrial era, when it measured 290 units.
+The Ozone layer was significantly damaged at the end of the 20th century by Freon gas, leading to the Montreal Protocol of 1986, which was created to stop the production of ozone-depleting substances.
+The Ozone layer is expected to make a full recovery by 2060.Source: NASA Ozone Watch

 Atmospheric aerosol loading

-By interacting with water vapour, aerosol particles play a crucial role in the hydrological cycle, which is responsible for cloud formation, as well global and regional atmospheric circulation (for instance, the monsoon cycle in tropical areas).
-These particles also determine how much sunlight is reflected or gets absorbed by the atmosphere, but they can also have a negative impact on many living organisms.
+By interacting with water vapour, aerosol particles play a crucial role in the hydrological cycle, which is responsible for cloud formation andl global and regional atmospheric circulation (for instance, the monsoon cycle in tropical areas).
+Aeroso lparticles also determine how much sunlight is reflected or absorbed by the atmosphere.
+However, aerosol particlescan have a negative impact on many living organisms.
 The planetary boundary for atmospheric aerosol loading was set mainly due to its impact on Earth’s climate.
 However, the chemical variety and complex interplay of aerosol particles in the upper layers of the atmosphere make it difficult to determine a definite planetary boundary.

-About one third of the CO2 that gets released into the atmosphere ends up in oceans.
-Although the oceans’ natural ability to absorb CO2 lessens the environmental impact of the burning of fossil fuels, it also causes the pH levels of oceans to fall, affecting many marine organisms.
-Acidification reduces the amount of carbonate ions – major mineral building blocks for shelled organisms – in the water, which makes it more difficult for organisms such as coral, certain species of mollusks, and some plankton to grow and survive.
-Loss of these species changes the structure and dynamics of marine ecosystems and could lead to a drastic decrease in fish populations.
+About one third of the CO2 released into the atmosphere ends up in oceans.
+Although the oceans’ natural ability to absorb CO2 lessens the environmental impact of the burning of fossil fuels, it also causes the pH levels of oceans to fall. .
+Acidification affects many marine organisms.
+It also reduces the amount of carbonate ions – a major mineral building block for shelled organisms – in the water, making it more difficult for certain species of coral, mollusks, and plankton to grow and survive.
+The loss of these species negatively changes the structure and dynamics of marine ecosystems and could lead to a drastic decrease in fish populations.